EliasObeid9-02/VocaLinux/doc/sections_en/chapter_2.typ

 #en_std([
   The core of the issue lies in the source of input to the decoder at each time step.
-  - *Teacher Forcing*: The standard training method provides the ground-truth previous token, $y_(t-1)$, as input when predicting the next token, $y_t$.
+  - *Teacher Forcing*: The standard training method provides the ground-truth previous token, $y_(t-1)$, as input when predicting the next token, $y_t$ #ref("8").
 This is efficient and stable, but it creates a mismatch with inference, where the ground-truth is unavailable.
 The model is never trained to recover from its own errors.
   - *Free-Running*: The opposite approach is to feed the model's own previous prediction, $hat(y)_(t-1)$, as input during training.
 While this mirrors inference conditions perfectly, it is extremely difficult to train from scratch, as the initially random predictions can lead to chaotic inputs and prevent convergence.
 This method has been shown to yield poor performance.
 ])